 Despite the generally mild start to winter RAC patrols still dealt with 1,714 breakdowns in the last three months of 2018 that were more than likely caused by potholes or poor road surfaces.

-This number of call-outs for damaged shock absorbers, broken suspension springs and distorted wheels represented 0.8% of the 217,966 breakdowns the RAC attended on behalf of its 2.1m individual members in the final three months of the year.
+This number of call-outs for damaged shock absorbers, broken suspension springs and distorted wheels represented 0.8% of all the breakdowns the RAC attended on behalf of its individual members in the final three months of the year.

 And, this in turn was the joint lowest percentage share of pothole-related faults seen by the roadside rescue organisation in the fourth quarter of any year since 2013, to the relief of UK drivers.

 When looking at 2018 as a whole, RAC patrols attended 13,093 breakdowns related to poor road surface conditions which equated to 1.4% of all RAC call-outs – the lowest percentage recorded for any 12-month period since October 2017 (Q3 2017 – also 1.4%) but unfortunately still very close to the all-time high of 1.6% seen in Q3 and Q4 2017 and Q3 and Q4 2015.

 However, in contrast to this improving picture, the Pothole Index*, which is the RAC’s most accurate long-term indicator of the health of the UK’s roads, remains stubbornly high at 2.5.
 This means drivers are still two and a half times more likely to suffer a pothole-related breakdown than they were when the RAC first started analysing its data in this way 13 years ago in 2006.